Heliotropium: Taxonomy

+Although traditionally included in the family Boraginaceae s.l., the genus is placed in the family Heliotropiaceae within the Boraginales order by the Boraginales Working Group.

 Origins of diversification

 Three of the four major clades within Heliotropium have their centers of diversity in South America.
 The origins of the remaining Old World Heliotropium clade can be traced back to a single colonization event from the New World.
 ITS1 data shows there is a single characteristic long deletion between positions 61 and 111 in the genome of the Old World species, which defines the Old World Heliotropium species and separates them from their New World counterparts.
 Researchers concluded this is a single autapomorphic character from a single deletion event in the past.
 This most reasonably explains how the whole group may have come to share this characteristic deletion when comparing the genomes of Old World and New World Heliotropium.

 The most likely driver of Heliotropium diversification across the three New World clades is early Andean uplift.
 Researchers identified three independent diversification events in the phylogeny of Andean Heliotropium, whose timings correspond to late Miocene Andean uplift as well as the development of arid environments in South America during the Pliocene.
 These three diversification events each mark the separation of the Heliothamnus, Cochranea, and Tournefortia clades from the rest of Heliotropium.

 Heliothamnus diversification is estimated to have taken place in the late Miocene.
 The age of Heliothamnus suggest that its diversification could have been triggered directly by the uplift of the Andes, something that would have promoted speciation in inner-Andean valleys and the Andean scrub.
 The majority of endemic Heliothamnus taxa in the region are restricted to these sorts of environments, further supporting this theory as the current leading theory explaining Heliothamnus diversification.

 Before the main rise of the Andes, Cochranea and Tournefortia coinhabited the Andean region at the same time and significant speciation had not yet occurred.
 Once the Andes began to rise, Cochranea became isolated on the western side of the Andes while Tournefortia grew on the eastern side.
 This east-west division is still true of each group’s present distributions.
 The rise of the Andes affected the climate of the region and is believed to have contributed to the hyperaridity of the Atacama Desert, something that could have acted as an additional barrier to filter out other Heliotropium species into the range of Cochranea, thus promoting Cochranea speciation.
 Elevation differences would have also acted as barriers that helped promote speciation in Tournefortia species as many large groups within Tournefortia became well-adapted to high-elevation environments while other Heliotropium clades did not and thus could not coinhabit the same environments as Tournefortia.